Picovoice/picovoice/README.md

 ### .NET

-You can install the latest version of Picovoice by adding the latest [Picovoice Nuget package](https://www.nuget.org/packages/Picovoice/) in Visual Studio or using the .NET CLI.
+You can install the latest version of Picovoice by adding the latest [Picovoice NuGet package](https://www.nuget.org/packages/Picovoice/) in Visual Studio or using the .NET CLI.

 ```bash
 dotnet add package Picovoice